About

 The Leadership Team

-Animal Rescue Project is led by a Board of Directors with ten members, as defined by the organization’s bylaws.
-There are four officer positions and an additional six Board members.
+Animal Rescue Project is led by a Board of Directors with eleven members, as defined by the organization’s bylaws.
+There are four officer positions and an additional seven Board members.

-Officers are James Di Loreto, Board President; Torry Chafty, Board Vice President; John Hertel, Board Secretary; and Sally Higgins, Treasurer.
+Officers are James Di Loreto, Board President; Sarah Torrence, Board Vice President; John Hertel, Board Secretary; and Preston Koslakiewicz, Treasurer.

 Governance Committee